AStaroverov/redux-saves/README.md

 + if isArray(saveKeys) - redux-saves remove only this saves

 + if isArray(exceptSaveKeys) - redux-saves all saves except this saves

+> Removing saves don't change reducers state!
+> However if you remove current save (last save / save that you just load),
+> redux-saves update current save key.
+(Try get previous save)
+> You should remember about this, when you remove current save and try load next save.

 > Don't use saveKeys and exceptSaveKeys at the same time